FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 	<figcaption>Character soft-shadow from stretched spheres in The Last Of Us.<br><a href="http://miciwan.com/SIGGRAPH2013/Lighting%20Technology%20of%20The%20Last%20Of%20Us.pdf">Lighting Technology of "The Last Of Us"</a>, Siggraph 2013 talk by <a href="http://miciwan.com/">Michał Iwanicki</a></figcaption>
 </figure>

-Very soft soft-shadows which include [contact-hardening](http://wscg.zcu.cz/WSCG2012/short/B37-full.pdf), implemented by algorithms like [percentage-closer soft shadows](https://developer.download.nvidia.com/shaderlibrary/docs/shadow_PCSS.pdf) are very computaionally intense and require both high resolution shadow maps and/or very aggressive filtering to not produce shimering during movement.
+Very soft soft-shadows which include [contact-hardening](http://wscg.zcu.cz/WSCG2012/short/B37-full.pdf), implemented by algorithms like [percentage-closer soft shadows](https://developer.download.nvidia.com/shaderlibrary/docs/shadow_PCSS.pdf) are very computationally intense and require both high resolution shadow maps and/or very aggressive filtering to not produce shimmering during movement.

 This is why [Naughty Dog](https://en.wikipedia.org/wiki/Naughty_Dog)'s [The Last of Us](https://en.wikipedia.org/wiki/The_Last_of_Us) relied on getting soft-shadows on the main character by calculating the shadow from a rigidly defined forumla of a stretched sphere, multiple of which were arranged in the shape of the main character, shown in red.
 An improved implementation with shader code can be seen in this [Shadertoy demo](https://www.shadertoy.com/view/3stcD4) by [romainguy](https://www.shadertoy.com/user/romainguy), with the more modern [capsule](https://en.wikipedia.org/wiki/Capsule_(geometry)), as opoosed a stretched sphere.